atul-atul/atul-atul.github.io/docs/_posts/2024-01-17-Bookmarks.md

 29. While I have watched it only once, I am pretty sure I will be watching [this talk by Christopher Alexander](https://www.youtube.com/watch?v=98LdFA-_zfA) a few more times.
 (His book A Pattern Language inspired Object Oriented Design Patterns in software.)
 30. Aren't you the sweetest!
 [Just saying](https://www.youtube.com/watch?v=12Z6pWhM6TA).
 31. [Akira Kurosawa - Composing Movement](https://www.youtube.com/watch?v=doaQC-S8de8).
+32. Very early on, you learn that when she's working or in any social setting you shouldn't call your girlfriend by her pet name.
+She may in turn call you grandpa.
+Of course, that's not too bad if she's [this sweet](https://www.youtube.com/watch?v=O1te_Xg1hfk).